 There is lots to consider, when you look at it, buying a touch screen tablet computer.
 Whichever make and model you end up with, you are committing to one of the 3 main players.

 This is not a bad thing, necessarily.
-If you use Google Plus and an Android phone then why not commit to an Android touch screen tablet computer?
-Same with the Apple iphone and iPad.
+If you use an Android phone then why not commit to an Android touch screen tablet computer?
+Same with the Apple iPhone and iPad.

 This way everything is seamless between devices which ultimately makes your life easier.